Irish Republican Army (1919–1922): IRA campaign and organisation

 The most high-profile violence of the war took place in Dublin in November 1920 and is still known as Bloody Sunday.
 In the early hours of the morning, Collins' "Squad" killed 14 British spies.
 In reprisal, that afternoon, British forces opened fire on a football crowd at Croke Park, killing 14 civilians.
-Towards the end of the day, two prominent Republicans and a friend of theirs were arrested and killed by Crown Forces.
+Towards the end of the day, two prominent Republicans and another man who had been arrested the previous day were killed by Crown Forces.

 While most areas of the country saw some violence in 1919–1921, the brunt of the war was fought in Dublin and the southern province of Munster.
 In Munster, the IRA carried out a significant number of successful actions against British troops, for instance, the ambushing and killing of 16 of 18 Auxiliaries by Tom Barry's column at Kilmicheal in West Cork in November 1920, or Liam Lynch's men killing 13 British soldiers near Millstreet early in the next year.
 At the Crossbarry Ambush in March 1921, 100 or so of Barry's men fought a sizeable engagement with a British column of 1,200, escaping from the British encircling manoeuvre.
 In Dublin, the "Squad" and elements of the IRA Dublin Brigade were amalgamated into the "Active Service Unit", under Oscar Traynor, which tried to carry out at least three attacks on British troops a day.
 Usually, these consisted of shooting or grenade attacks on British patrols.
 Outside Dublin and Munster, there were only isolated areas of intense activity.
 For instance, the County Longford IRA under Seán Mac Eoin carried out a number of well-planned ambushes and successfully defended the village of Ballinalee against Black and Tan reprisals in a three-hour gun battle.
 In County Mayo, large-scale guerrilla action did not break out until spring 1921, when two British forces were ambushed at Carrowkennedy and Tourmakeady.
 Elsewhere, fighting was more sporadic and less intense.